Corporate Communications: Motivate Employees With Digital Signage

-Let’s talk about content localization.
-With digital signage, content can be redirected as you see fit.
-This is much better than the old corporate TV systems that could simply broadcast the same content everywhere.
-With Digital Signage, you decide which content you want to play and you pick where and when the content will play.
+Let’s discuss content localization in digital signage.
+With digital signage, you have the power to redirect content as you desire.
+This is a significant improvement compared to old corporate TV systems that simply broadcasted the same content everywhere.
+With digital signage, you are in control of selecting the content and determining where and when it will play.

-Companies that operate out of a mix of offices and manufacturing facilities can customize their programming according to the audience.
-Office staff can be offered operational data while plant employees see production statistics.
-The content can share a unified look but the information will differ according to each location’s needs.
-Global companies can also display content in the local language or financial data in the local currency.
+Companies with a combination of offices and manufacturing facilities can tailor their programming to suit the audience.
+Office staff can access operational data, while plant employees can view production statistics.
+The content can have a unified appearance, but the information will vary based on the specific needs of each location.
+Global companies can also display content in the local language or present financial data in the local currency.

-Content can also be adapted to the needs of the enterprise.
-Financial institutions can display a mix of stock market data feeds while call centers can display performance statistics and other valuable information.
+Furthermore, the content can be adapted to meet the specific requirements of the enterprise.
+For instance, financial institutions can display a mix of stock market data feeds, while call centers can showcase performance statistics and other valuable information.

-Having the ability to easily customize content for each location has proven to be extremely useful and it’s an important feature you should look for in digital signage software.
+The ability to easily customize content for each location has proven to be highly beneficial, and it’s an essential feature to look for in digital signage software.

 Corporate digital signage usage